charlesgchen/AuroraChecker/app/src/main/java/com/example/aurora_checker/AuroraBackend.md

 # Manual to AuroraBackend

-The class AuroraBackend has two fields and several methods.
+The class AuroraBackend has three fields and several methods.

 ## Fields